 Apartment Move-In Checklist

-- Decide which items you will discard or give away.
+- Apartments are limited on space.
+Decide which items you will discard or give away.
 If you wish to turn unwanted items into cash, follow the tips here: How to Hold a Moving Sale.

-- Ask your physician and dentist to recommend a colleague near your new home.
+- Ask your physician and dentist to recommend a colleague near your new apartment.
 Get copies of refillable prescriptions.

 - Transfer personal insurance records.

-- Check your renter's insurance policy to see that moving is covered.
+- Check your renter's insurance policy to see if moving is covered.
 Make sure you have the coverage you need in your new apartment.

 - If you plan to move house plants, read How To Move Your Plants and start preparing them.